Matthelonianxl/machinecoin-core/doc/README.md

 Unpack the files into a directory, and then run machinecoin-qt.exe.

-### OS X
+### macOS

-Drag Machinecoin-Core to your applications folder, and then run Machinecoin-Core.
+Drag Machinecoin Core to your applications folder, and then run Machinecoin Core.

 ### Need Help?